rayrfan/Fanray/src/Fan/README.md

 ﻿# Fan

-This class library provides the infrastructure to all the other libraries, such caching, data access etc.
+This class library provides the infrastructure to all the other libraries, such caching, data access, media service etc.

 ## Migrations

 The Migrations folder contains EF migrations.

+### Working with migrations

-If you make changes to any model class that derives from Entity, say you added a property to Post class, then follow these steps
+If you make changes to any model class that derives from Entity, for example say you added a property to Post class, do the following

+1. Add migration

-1. Open Package Manager Console, select "src\Fan" as the Default project, then run for example
+Open Package Manager Console, select "src\Fan" as the Default project, run

 `Add-Migration UpdatePost`

-This will create folder "Fan/Migrations" if not already there with a migration named UdpatePost prefixed with timestamp.
+This will create a migration named UdpatePost prefixed with timestamp.

-2. Then you can just run the app ctrl + f5, the site is up running with db automatically created.
+2. Make sure code compiles

+EF adds some uncessary using statements to your migration and the snapshot class, remove these statements.

+3. Hit ctrl + f5 to run the application

+The new migration will be applied automatically to your existing database.
+If you are starting fresh with a new database, all migrations will be applied as well.

+### Tips on migrations

+- `Remove-Migration` will remove the very last migration you created, however if you already applied migration to db, it won't work.

+- If you applied a migration after which you made more changes to the data model, you can redo it by
+  - delete the migration files
+  - roll back the snapshot file with git
+  - point to a new db and run the app

-Run `Update-Database` should work too without running the app, but it gave me a error message
+- `Update-Database` should apply your migration without running the app, but it could error out with a message like this one,

 "The index 'IX_Blog_Post_Slug' is dependent on column 'Slug'.
 ALTER TABLE ALTER COLUMN Slug failed because one or more objects access this column."

-## Azure Blob Storage

-Nuget: WindowsAzure.Storage
+- If you rename a property as well as add new property, make sure the generated migration gets them correctly as it does not always do.